mrpola06/EGR_115_GROUP1_PROJECT2/README.md

 - Custom Radius of the planet

 Then a menu opens up asking if the user would like to provide either:
-- Distance away from the surface
+- Distance away from the surface of chosen planet

 or

-- Orbiting Velocity
+- Velocity of the orbiting body

 The code takes these user inputs and uses the basic gravitational equations to create data to be used for a 3d plot of the orbiting object and its path around the chosen planet.